lilywang2110168/nodeJS_sudoku/README.md

 Instructions on how to access an appropriate compiler/interpreter for the solver:

-1. Install Webstorm(https://www.jetbrains.com/webstorm/)and Node.js (https://nodejs.org)
+1. Install Webstorm(https://www.jetbrains.com/webstorm/) and Node.js (https://nodejs.org)
 2. Open the prject using Webstorm
 2. In the Webstorm terminal, type in npm install to install the related nodeJS modules
 3. Click the drop down button next to the run button and choose edit cofigurations